 - Weather and Trail protection

-Very few best bike trailers will have all of these safety features.
+Very few best bike trailers for kids will have all of these safety features.
 However, the more the merrier.
 Consider which ones are the most important for you depending on where you will ride and what type of riding you want to do.

-The amount of money you plan to spend on a bike trailer will determine which features you will get and which you will have to do without.
+The amount of money you plan to spend on a pull-behind trailer will determine which features you will get and which you will have to do without.
 Basically, you get what you pay for.

 Some features that you can expect to see out there include: